 - salt and pepper to taste

-- Two 15-ounce cans black beans, rinsed and drained
+- Two 15-ounce cans no-salt black beans, rinsed and drained

-- Zest from a small Cara Cara orange plus 2 tablespoons of fresh orange juice
+- 1 tablespoons of orange zest; plus 4 tablespoons of fresh orange juice

-- Chopped cilantro leaves, grated cheese, and sour cream, for serving
+- Chopped cilantro leaves, creme fraische, for serving

 To Make